IsaacMiguel/OneOnOne/README.md

 after adding your changes to stage phase.

 ### GIT rules:

 Write good commit message, use [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) and use the body to explain what and why as opposed to how.

-Write good commit message, use [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) and use the body to explain what and why as opposed to how.